ballerina-attic/loadbalancing-failover/README.md

    @test:Config
    function testBookSearch() {
 ```

-This guide contains unit test cases for each method available in the 'order_mgt_service' implemented above.

 To run the unit tests, open your terminal and navigate to `loadbalancing-failover/guide`, and run the following command.
 ```bash